golemfactory/golem-docs-old/Testing.md

 Now you should see something similar to img1.

 The icons on the left are the main app menu.
-Currently you are in a `Task` submenu.
+Currently you are in a `Tasks` submenu.
 White area in the center is where your tasks will appear when you add some, on the right there is a bunch of information about a specific task when you select it.

 ## Settings
 Click `Preferences` on the left.
 The three tabs on the top of the window are different settings groups.
 Let's start with the `General` tab: